Skip to content

 Measurement kafka_controller

-Metric Description Data Type
+Metrics Description Data Type

-UncleanLeaderElectionsPerSec.Count Number of unclean Leader elections int
+UncleanLeaderElectionsPerSec.Count Number of Unclean Leader elections int

 TotalTimeMs

-TotalTimeMs is the sum of four metrics:
+TotalTimeMs is itself the sum of four metrics:

-• Queue: Time spent waiting in the request queue
+• queue: Time spent waiting in the request queue

 Measurement kafka_request

-Metric Description Data Type
+Metrics Description Data Type

-TotalTimeMs.Count Total request response time int
+TotalTimeMs.Count Total request duration int

 PurgatorySize